Addiction Recovery is a Team Effort

 Addiction tears families apart because it leads to financial ruin, destroyed careers, legal problems, and even domestic violence.

 Therapeutic family sessions teach your family about the connection between drug and alcohol abuse and the brain.
-These sessions also teach them methods to help you break the cycle of abuse.
+These sessions also teach them methods to help you break the cycles of alcohol or drug abuse.
 During the therapy, you begin rebuilding relationships under the tutelage of addiction counselors who are skilled at navigating these sometimes stormy waters.

 Your closest family members will support you in sobriety, want to learn how to help you, and become a key to preventing relapse.
-It solidifies their commitment to helping your addiction recovery.
+It solidifies their commitment to helping your addiction recovery really take flight and lead to the life you (and they) always wanted for you.

 Avoiding Relapse After Detox and Therapy